Ravil Mingazov: Repatriation discussions

 Russian officials are scheduled to travel to Guantanamo on January 17, 2014, to meet with Mingazov.

 According to the Moscow Times, visiting Russian officials had been turned away in April 2013, because Mingazov had declined to meet with them.

 Asylum in the United Kingdom

 On November 6, 2015, The Guardian reported that Mingazov's teenage son and his former wife now live in the United Kingdom, and that his family had filed an asylum application on his behalf.

 His son and former wife arrived in the UK in 2014, and live with other relatives of Mingazov there.

 Transfer to the United Arab Emirates

 Mingazov was one of the last four individuals to be transferred from Guantanamo before the end of Barack Obama's Presidency.
 Mingazov, an Afghan, Wali Mohammed, and a Yemeni, Yassim Qasim Mohammed Ismail Qasim, were transferred to the United Arab Emirates, while Jabran al-Qahtani was repatriated to Saudi Arabia, on January 19, 2017, just one day prior to Donald Trump's inauguration.
 Trump had promised to curtail all transfers from Guantanamo.

+Repatriation

+Mingazov was repatriated to Russia on August 7, 2024.